-- 4 Developer shall provide Railroad Submittal Packages consistent with the requirements set forth - 5 in Section DR 436.2.1 of the TPs, unless modified herein.
-A complete Railroad Submittal - 6 Package must include, at a minimum, the following: - A. Plans reflected as a 100% Submittal as defined by UPRR; - B. All information required for a design Submittal, with the incorporation of ADOT design Submittal comments; - 10 C. Temporary and permanent horizontal clearances in accordance with Burlington Northern Santa Fe (BNSF)/UPRR Guidelines for Railroad Grade Separation Projects; - 12 D. Temporary and permanent vertical clearances in accordance with TP Attachment 440-1; - E. Provision for underdeck lighting for bridges as required by the BNSF/UPRR Guidelines for Railroad Grade Separation Projects; - F. Pier protection in conformance with BNSF/UPRR Guidelines for Railroad Grade Separation Projects and AREMA requirements; - 17 G. Bridge cross sections with sufficient data to determine geometry; - 18 H. Demolition considerations; - I. Top of rail survey per BNSF/UPRR Guidelines for Railroad Grade Separation Projects; - J. Access roads and bridge elevation; - 21 K. Railroad identification information (mile post, subdivision, etc.); - L. Foundation plans showing bent(s), column(s), and foundation locations for foundations located in UPRR right-of-way; - M. Construction impact limits to construct all improvements adjacent to and within UPRR right-of-way; - N. Estimated cost of flagging work, so that the estimate can be included in each of the UPRR Construction and Maintenance Agreements; Developer acknowledges and agrees that such estimate does not relieve Developer of its obligations to pay the actual costs of flagging; and - O. Any additional information, data, and/or supporting information as required by ADOT. - 31 Developer shall submit all Railroad Submittal Package(s) to ADOT for review and approval by - 32 ADOT, in ADOT's sole discretion, and to UPRR for review and approval.
-If acceptable, - 33 Developer shall prepare and submit Final Railroad Submittal Package(s) to ADOT for review - 34 and approval by ADOT, in ADOT's sole discretion.
-ADOT will submit the Railroad Submittal - 35 Package to UPRR within 7 Business Days of receipt of a complete Railroad Submittal Package. - 36 436.3.2 ACC Submittal - 37 Developer acknowledges and agrees that all grade separation and temporary and permanent - 38 crossings of the railroad require ACC approval.
-Procedures for Requesting a New Crossing or - 39 Upgrading of an Existing Crossing includes typical requirements for ACC approval and is - 40 included in the RIDs. - 41 After receiving UPRR approval of the plans and having executed and delivered all UPRR - 42 Construction and Maintenance Agreements, Developer shall prepare an ACC Submittal - 43 Package for each crossing.
-An on-site meeting between ACC and Developer may be required, if
+- 8 Developer shall provide Railroad Submittal Packages consistent with the requirements set forth - 9 in Section DR 436.2.1 of the TPs, unless modified herein.
+A complete Railroad Submittal - 10 Package must include, at a minimum, the following: - A. Plans reflected as a 100% Submittal as defined by UPRR; - B. All information required for a design Submittal, with the incorporation of ADOT design Submittal comments: - C. Temporary and permanent horizontal clearances in accordance with Burlington Northern Santa Fe (BNSF)/UPRR Guidelines for Railroad Grade Separation Projects; - D. Temporary and permanent vertical clearances in accordance with TP Attachment 440-1; - 17 E. Provision for underdeck lighting for bridges as required by the BNSF/UPRR Guidelines for Railroad Grade Separation Projects; - F. Pier protection in conformance with BNSF/UPRR Guidelines for Railroad GradeSeparation Projects and AREMA requirements; - G. Bridge cross sections with sufficient data to determine geometry; - 22 H. Demolition considerations; - I. Top of rail survey per BNSF/UPRR Guidelines for Railroad Grade Separation Projects; - J. Access roads and bridge elevation; - 25 K. Railroad identification information (mile post, subdivision, etc.); - L. Foundation plans showing bent(s), column(s), and foundation locations for foundations located in UPRR right-of-way; - M. Construction impact limits to construct all improvements adjacent to and within UPRR right-of-way; - N. Estimated cost of flagging work, so that the estimate can be included in each of the UPRR Construction and Maintenance Agreements; Developer acknowledges and agrees that such estimate does not relieve Developer of its obligations to pay the actual costs of flagging; and - O. Any additional information, data, and/or supporting information as required by ADOT.

+Developer shall submit all Railroad Submittal Package(s) to ADOT for review and approval by ADOT, in ADOT's selegood faith discretion, and to UPRR for review and approval.
+If acceptable, Developer shall prepare and submit Finalfinal Railroad Submittal Package(s) to ADOT for review and approval by ADOT, in ADOT's selegood faith discretion.
+ADOT will submit the Railroad Submittal Package to UPRR within 7 Business Days of receipt of a complete Railroad Submittal Package.

+41 436.3.2 ACC Submittal

+Developer acknowledges and agrees that all grade separation and temporary and permanent crossings of the railroad require ACC approval.
+Procedures for Requesting a New Crossing or

-- 1 requested by ACC.
-A complete ACC Submittal Package is comprised of Plans and information - 2 as follows: - 3 A. Introductory letter; - 4 B. Executed UPRR Construction and Maintenance Agreement, - 5 C. 100% Plans as defined by UPRR and approved by UPRR; and - 6 D. Other information as required by ACC. - 7 Developer shall submit one original and thirteen copies of each ACC Submittal Package to - 8 ADOT for review and approval by ADOT, in ADOT's sole discretion, and ACC.
-If acceptable, - 9 ADOT will submit each ACC Submittal Package to ACC within 7 Business Days of receipt of a - 10 complete ACC Submittal Package.
+- 1 Upgrading of an Existing Crossing includes typical requirements for ACC approval and is - 2 included in the RIDs. - 3 After receiving UPRR approval of the plans and having executed and delivered all UPRR - 4 Construction and Maintenance Agreements, Developer shall prepare an ACC Submittal - 5 Package for each crossing.
+An on-site meeting between ACC and Developer may be required, if - 6 requested by ACC.
+A complete ACC Submittal Package is comprised of Plans and information - 7 as follows: - 8 A. Introductory letter; - 9 B. Executed UPRR Construction and Maintenance Agreement, - 10 C. 100% Plans as defined by UPRR and approved by UPRR; and - 11 D. Other information as required by ACC. - 12 Developer shall submit one original and thirteen copies of each ACC Submittal Package to - 13 ADOT for review and approval by ADOT, in ADOT's sole discretion, and ACC.
+If acceptable, - 14 ADOT will submit each ACC Submittal Package to ACC within 7 Business Days of receipt of a - 15 complete ACC Submittal Package.

-11 436.3.3 Railroad Operations
+16 436.3.3 Railroad Operations